 The following is information on TSA Meet and Assist services for airline passengers with disabilities, plus safety information on airport scanners, and safe use by persons with programmable shunts for hydrocephalus, and other medical implants such as deep brain stimulators (DBS) for Parkinson’s Disease.
 I also have information below on TSA Meet and Assist services for persons with cognitive disabilities, and updated information on the Air Carrier Access Act.
+As of June 2017, I added a password to access this blog.
+Contact me for the PASSWORD.

-The link below contains safety information on on the affects of magnetic fields, metal detectors, and x-rays on deep brain stimulators (DBS).
+The link below contains safety information on the affects of magnetic fields, metal detectors, and x-rays on deep brain stimulators (DBS).
 SEE pages 40, 42, and 43.

 Unfortunately, there is no universal guide to magnetic field safety information for programmable shunt for hydrocephalus.
 Some of the shunts today are unaffected by magnetic fields, and some still are.
 I refer you to a blog I have written on mHealth tools for hydrocephalus, where in there, I discuss EMF or metal detector mobile apps that can be used to screen your surroundings for magnetic field strength.
 Beyond that, I would ask your neurosurgeon for information on your shunt from its manufacturer.